What is Faucet?

 A faucet handle permits side-to-side movement to control the temperature.
 Yet, the up-and-down movement controls the water pressure.

 Cartridge valves are used to regulate the water’s volume and temperature.
-The valve mechanism is controlled within a cartridge, making replacement simpler.
+The valve mechanism is controlled within a cartridge, making replacement more straightforward.
 Cartridge valves are not ubiquitous, so buying from the faucet manufacturer is suggested.
 They may be constructed from plastic, ceramic, or metal.

 The cartridge valve can be located within the faucet’s body.
 In mixer faucets, the hot and cold water are combined in the body before exiting the nozzle.